s-di-cola/swapcast/docs/src/src/OracleResolver.sol/contract.OracleResolver.md

 *It allows the owner to register Chainlink price feed aggregators for specific market IDs and price thresholds.
 Anyone can then trigger the resolution of a registered market.
 Upon resolution, it calls the PredictionManager to update the market's state with the winning outcome.
 The PredictionManager address is set immutably at deployment.*

+*Price feeds are expected to return values with 8 decimal places, which is the standard for most Chainlink feeds.
+The contract validates the integrity of the price feed data before using it for market resolution.*

 ## State Variables